rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 #### Task 4: Review the deployed site

-1. Switch back to web browser window displaying the Azure portal and navigate to the blade displaying the properties of the Azure web app.
+1. Switch back to web browser window displaying the Azure portal and navigate to the resource group **az400m11l01-RG** open Azure web app blade displaying the properties of the Azure web app.
 1. On the Azure web app blade, click **Overview** and, on the overview blade, click **Browse** to open your site in a new web browser tab.
 1. Verify that the deployed site loads as expected in the new browser tab.

-### Exercise 2: Remove the Azure lab resources
+### Exercise 2: Remove the Azure DevOps billing

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.
+In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources
+#### Task 1: Remove the Azure DevOps billing

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.
+In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m11l01-RG')].name" --output tsv
-    ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m11l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.
+1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

+1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

+1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review